hiibolt/r6blocker/README.md

-# R6 Blocked Player Monitor Discord Bot
+# R6 Blocked Player Monitor

 This Discord bot monitors blocked players on Rainbow Six Siege (R6).
 Whenever a player is blocked, it prints their status including their rank, KD (Kill/Death ratio), WL (Win/Loss ratio), and provides a link to their R6 Tracker profile.